Azure/azure-sdk-for-python/doc/dev/issues/resolve_issues_effectively.md

 Since the python SDK is generated based on the [rest API][rest API], it will not deliberately change the returned results.
 So if you have any questions about the response result value of the request, please open the issue under the [rest issue][rest issue].

 ### Error like (AttributeError: 'PipelineResponse' object has no attribute 'get')
-When this error occurs, you can check the version of `msrest`.
-Currently, for most SDKs, it needs to be >= 0.6.21.
-FYI: [SDK dependency][SDK dependency]
+When this error occurs, you can check the version of `msrest` and upgrade it to latest version then try again.

-You could upgrade the dependency before using the SDK to check if the issue has been solved.

 <hr/>